Daudtoboso/printf/README.md

-C- collaboration with Muhammad on printf project.
+C- collaboration with Muhammad Daud on printf project.

 Authors - Rozanne Owino and Muhammad Daud
-July 13 2022
+July 16 2022